Monday, April 22, 2024

 Culturally Responsive Solutions

-As a prerequisite, inclusive curriculum, culturally responsive pedagogy, community engagement, and collaborative learning spaces create an educational ecosystem where cross-cultural collaboration can thrive.
+As a precursor, inclusive curriculum, culturally responsive pedagogy, community engagement, and collaborative learning spaces create an educational ecosystem where cross-cultural collaboration can thrive.
 It can prepare tamariki to navigate a globally interconnected world but also to value respect, empathise, and be open-minded, which enhances intercultural interactions (Luo & Jamieson-Drake, 2013).
 This is reflected in our Coastal vision, “Ma te whānau, te tamaiti e pua—through collaboration, our learners will thrive” (Coastal Taranaki School, 2018), which is enacted through the localised curriculum, CTS values, learner profiles, and the ‘tangas’: Kotahitanga, Taranakitanga and Maanakitanga.

 Through the Manaiakalani Network, cross-cultural collaboration is utilised to enhance teacher knowledge through robust, authentic professional development, along with offering kaiako opportunities to use the Design Thinking Model and collaboration to solve authentic educational problems.
 Actively engaging with the local community enriches learning experiences and fosters strong connections among kura, tamariki, whānau, and the wider community.